karolinahamerszmidt/udacity-aws-eks-course/README.md

 Ok, so we can't use "requests" without installing them and zipping the code but I will try to use "urllib3" library instead.
 That worked!

 Now the problem was that deployment on k8s was stuck - probably 3 replicas are too much for my 2 micro nodes.
 Also, the image that was deployed was some random persons image and not the one I was building so I updated that as well.

+Now I see that flask app is crashing in k8s because of outdated version of flask.
+I will try with a newer version.